AdobeDocs/campaign-classic.en/help/platform/using/executing-import-jobs.md

 ## Step 6 - Launch the import {#step-6---launching-the-import}

-The last step of the wizard lets you launch data import.
+The last step of the assistant lets you launch data import.
 To do this, click the **[!UICONTROL Start]** button.

 ![](assets/s_ncs_user_import_wizard06_1.png)